Meditations

 From Chapter 1 →2.
 He mentions learning not to get caught up in 'meaningless controversies' like sports rivalries.
 What drives people to invest emotional energy in things that don't actually affect their daily lives?

 From Chapter 3 →7.
-Marcus says you can retreat into your own mind anytime, anywhere.
+Anthony says you can retreat into your own mind anytime, anywhere.
 What does he mean by this mental retreat, and how is it different from just daydreaming or zoning out?

 From Chapter 4 →8.
-Why does Marcus believe our opinions about events cause more suffering than the events themselves?
+Why does Anthony believe our opinions about events cause more suffering than the events themselves?
 Can you think of a time when changing your perspective about a situation changed how you felt about it?

 From Chapter 5 →11.
-Marcus suggests seeing expensive wine as 'grape juice' and luxury items as basic materials with fancy marketing.
+Anthony suggests seeing expensive wine as 'grape juice' and luxury items as basic materials with fancy marketing.
 What is he trying to train his mind to do, and why might this be useful?

 From Chapter 6 →13.
-Marcus says there's 'nothing new under the sun' when it comes to human problems.
+Anthony says there's 'nothing new under the sun' when it comes to human problems.
 What examples does he give, and why does he think this perspective is helpful rather than discouraging?

 From Chapter 7 →15.
-Marcus admits he's failed to live up to his own philosophical ideals many times.
+Anthony admits he's failed to live up to his own philosophical ideals many times.
 What's his response to these failures, and how is it different from how most people handle mistakes?

 From Chapter 8 →For Educators